St. George's Church, Dublin: Notable parishioners

 In 1806, Sir Arthur Wellesley, famous a few years later as the Duke of Wellington, married Catherine Pakenham, daughter of the Earl of Longford, in the temporary chapel built on Whitworth Road.

 In 1812 the scientist Richard Kirwan was buried in the church.

+George Salmon (1819–1904), mathematician and theologian, and Provost of Trinity College Dublin, was baptised at St George's church.

 Roger Casement's mother, Anne, was baptised there on 16 September 1832 as was her sister Grace in 1841.

 The architect, Francis Johnston (architect), lived in nearby Eccles Street.
 In his garden he had built a Gothic church tower, whose bell he enjoyed ringing, but his neighbours persuaded him in 1828 to donate the bell to the new church he had designed.
 He was buried in St. George's churchyard, which was attached to the temporary chapel on Whitworth Road.

 John Sullivan SJ who lived on Eccles Street, was baptised in St. Georges's.
 Later in life he converted to Catholicism and became a Jesuit.

 Percy Edwin Ludgate 1883–1922, notable as the second person to publish (in 1909) a design for an Analytical Engine, after Babbage, and who hence some consider a genuine Irish computer hero, attended St. George's Church.

 Annie Hutton, fiancée of Thomas Davis (Young Irelander), is buried in St. George's Graveyard, Whitworth Road.